-Fivetran offers support for the event tracking libraries:
+Fivetran offers support for the following event tracking libraries:

 See our Swagger documentation for more information about webhook endpoints.